mobily-enterprises/hooked-api/README.md

 }
 ```

+This guide is focussed on creating exactly the example API shown above.

 ## First steps: declare a simple function

 Here's the simplest way to create an API with a single method: